Mimic octopus: Habitat and range

 The mimic octopus was first discovered off the coast of Sulawesi, Indonesia in 1998 on the bottom of a muddy river mouth.
 It has since been found to inhabit the Indo-Pacific, ranging from the Red Sea and Gulf of Oman in the west to New Caledonia in the east, and Gulf of Thailand and the Philippines in the north to the Great Barrier Reef in south.
 Most documented observations are from Indonesia.
 It is primarily found in areas with sand or silt at depths of less than 15 m.
-It prefers obscuring murky and muddy sea floors to blend in with its natural brown-beige coloring.

 Behavior

 The mimic octopus uses a jet of water through its funnel to glide over the sand while searching for prey, which mostly consists of small fish, crabs, and worms.
 It prefers river mouths and estuaries, as opposed to reefs which are usually preferred as shelter by other types of octopus.